pypy/pypy/pypy/doc/coding-guide.rst

-Adding an entry under pypy/module (e.g. mymodule) entails automatic creation of a new config option (such as --withmod-mymodule and --withoutmod-mymodule (the later being the default)) for py.py and translate.py.
+Adding an entry under pypy/module (e.g. mymodule) entails automatic creation of a new config option (such as --withmod-mymodule and --withoutmod-mymodule (the latter being the default)) for py.py and translate.py.